kimsQ/rc/docs/getting-started/browsers-devices.md

 ## IE Compatibility modes

-Ratchet plus is not supported in the old Internet Explorer compatibility modes.
+kimsQ RC is not supported in the old Internet Explorer compatibility modes.
 To be sure you're using the latest rendering mode for IE, consider including the appropriate `<meta>` tag in your pages:

 {% highlight html %}
 <meta http-equiv="X-UA-Compatible" content="IE=edge">